abrobston/jscc/README.md

  4. From the root project directory, run `npm update`.
  5. To run the default build target, simply run `gulp`.
-The default build target downloads some additional dependencies, generates documentation, builds for the four platforms currently supported, and runs all Mocha tests.
+The default build target downloads some additional dependencies, generates documentation, and builds for the four platforms currently supported.
+To run Mocha tests, first build with `gulp`, then run `gulp test`.
 For other targets, see gulpfile.js.

 USE
 ---